BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

     method, which returns multiple ``PyDO`` objects of different types in a single query.
-Related functionality was implemented by ``arrayfetch()`` and a number of Join classes in the first alpha releases, but as of 2.0a3 they are deprecated in favor of a new function, simply called ``fetch``.
+Related functionality was implemented by ``arrayfetch()`` and a number of Join classes in the first alpha releases, but as of 2.0a3 they are removed in favor of a new function, simply called ``fetch``.
 11. PyDO1 has a variable ``SYSDATE`` that means the current datetime, regardless of the underlying db.
 PYDO2 does not